Free AutoHotkey Scripts and Apps for Learning Script Writing and Generating Ideas

 The GroupAdd command isolates the Hotkeys' availability to the graphics programs included in the group.
 As a summary script, it uses a number of commands and directives considered best practices for optimizing Hotkeys.

-Forced expressions, toggles, and the ternary operator demostrate how more power and flexibility can be added to almost any AutoHotkey commmand.
+Forced expressions, toggles, and the ternary operator demonstrate how more power and flexibility can be added to almost any AutoHotkey command.

 If you learn nothing else about Hotkeys and AutoHotkey commands, delve into the techniques explained in this series of blogs.